spasham/shell-scripting/README.md

 # shell-scripting

-This is a repository created to publish all the Bash Bascis and project automation.
+This is a repository created to publish all the Bash Bascis and project automation

 *   This repo is created to share all the linux basics
 *   Along with Linux Bash Syntax